KILTprotocol/specifications/docs/did/kilt-published-credential-collection-v1.md

 ## Abstract

 This document defines an extension to the service types supported in the [DID Core W3C spec][did-core-spec] by defining the `KiltPublishedCredentialCollectionV1` service type.
+The goal of the endpoints of this class is to expose a collection (i.e., a list) of KILT credentials, which anyone can retrieve and verify using the functionalities that the [KILT SDK][kilt-sdk] provides.
 For more information about the KILT DID method, please visit our [official specification][kilt-did-spec].

 ## Data structure